We do not assess or approve telcos’ plans for mobile phone base stations.

 Land access complaints

-You should speak to the telco first about access to your property.
+If you have any concerns, you should speak to the telco first about access to your property.